acournoyer1/3110ProjectComplete/Milestone2Readme.txt

 	1. Run .jar file located in submitted file.
 	2. Once GUI has appeared, press "Add" on the menu bar and select "Create Test Network". *
-	3. Once again select the "Add" menu and create a new message. **
+	3. Once a network exists, the run button can be used to run simulations with random messages or alternatively, the Randomly Generated Messages checkbox can be unselected in the simulation menu.
+Steps 4 through 6 deal with this alternative.
+	4. New messages can be added to the simulation by pressing "Add" on the menu bar and selecting "Add Message". **
-	4. Now that new message has been created, click the "Step" button at the bottom of the GUI to move the message from node to node until it reaches it's destination.
+	5. Now that new message has been created, click the "Step" button at the bottom of the GUI to move the message from node to node until it reaches it's destination.
-	5. A new message can now be created, or the network reset and a new one created.
+	6. A new message can now be created, or the network reset and a new one created.
-	6. To quit simply X off the program.
+	7. To quit simply X off the program.

 	*This will create a network with nodes and connections identical to the example given in the project description PDF.
 You can use the other options in the "Add" menu to create your own